jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 It may be the case that a particular mechanical device is responsible for handling two completely different functions, but it would be too limiting to decide this before all functions are enumerated.
 For example: in 2025 one would model the Coral and Algae lifts as two separate logical components.
-Even though they may be the same physical hardware, there are different requirements for handling each game element which are best discovered by considering the two subsystems independently.
+Even though they may be the same physical hardware, they will have different requirements for handling each game element that are best discovered by considering the two subsystems independently.

 ## Prototype Selection